Budd00/CITS3403_Pro2/README.md

 (Note: The version of chrome you download has to be the same as your chrome browser)

-This is to prevent permenantly modification to data base.

-Change it back to:

-`app.config.from_object(Config)`

-After testing for normal use.

 First make sure your project is running in background using command:

 `flask run &`